owulveryck/gptslideshow/README.md

 - **Generate Slides from Markdown**: Convert Markdown files into structured Google Slides presentations.
 - **Template Support**: Create presentations based on a specified Google Slides template.
 - **OAuth2 Authentication**: Uses Google's OAuth2 for secure API access.
+- **Structured Output**: The model internally uses structured output to organize content effectively.
+For more information, see [Structured Outputs](https://platform.openai.com/docs/guides/structured-outputs).
+- **Audio Input Support**: It is possible to use audio input that is converted via Whisper during a call to OpenAI.

 ## Demo

 https://github.com/user-attachments/assets/139fadb1-075c-4e40-9174-5cfa0de737b6